LiberTEM/LiberTEM/docs/source/formats.rst

   when using the Python API, it can be of any dimensionality.
 `sync_offset`
   You can specify a `sync_offset` to handle synchronization or acquisition problems.
-  If it's positive, `sync_offset` number of frames would be skipped from start.
+  If it's positive, `sync_offset` number of frames will be skipped from start.
-  If it's negative, `abs(sync_offset)` number of blank frames would be inserted at start.
+  If it's negative, `abs(sync_offset)` number of blank frames will be inserted at start.
+`io_backend`
+  Different methods for I/O are available in LiberTEM, which can influence performance.
+  See :ref:`io backends` for details.

 .. _`supported formats`: